New Orleans holding up under Tropical Storm Lee

 | NEW ORLEANS

-NEW ORLEANS Tropical Storm Lee moved slowly across southern Louisiana on Sunday as New Orleans' flood defenses appeared to pass one of their biggest tests since Hurricane Katrina devastated the city in 2005.
+NEW ORLEANS Tropical Storm Lee crawled onto southern Louisiana's coast on Sunday as New Orleans' flood defences appeared to pass one of their biggest tests since Hurricane Katrina devastated the city in 2005.

-The National Hurricane Center said Lee's center was about 110 miles west-northwest of New Orleans, with maximum sustained winds of 45 mph at around 5 p.m.
-EDT, and tropical storm-force winds extending 275 miles.
-The storm was moving at 5 mph.
+The National Hurricane Centre said Lee's centre was about 110 miles (177 km) west-northwest of New Orleans, with maximum sustained winds of 45 mph (72 kph) at around 2 p.m.
+EDT (1800 GMT), and tropical storm-force winds extending 275 miles (445 km).
+The storm picked up speed and was moving at 8 mph (12 kph).

-Winds were expected to weaken gradually in the next couple of days and up to 20 inches of rain was expected to fall on southeast Louisiana, the Miami-based center said.
+Winds were expected to weaken gradually in the next couple of days and up to 20 inches (51 cm) of rain was expected to fall on southeast Louisiana, the Miami-based centre said.

 The storm has temporarily shut over 60 percent of offshore oil production.

-In New Orleans, the storm recalled Hurricane Katrina, which flooded 80 percent of the city, killed 1,500 people and caused more than $80 billion in damage to the tourist destination.
-Lee has dropped up to 13 inches of rain on New Orleans since it developed late last week.
+In New Orleans the storm recalled Hurricane Katrina, which flooded 80 percent of the city, killed 1,500 people and caused more than $80 billion in damage to the tourist destination.
+Lee has dropped nearly 11 inches (28 cm) of rain on New Orleans since it developed late last week.

 Half the city lies below sea level and is protected by a system of levees and flood gates.